Find Affordable College Courses

 Graduate Certificates in Computational Science

 There are 15 schools in the United States where you can get your graduate certificate in computational science.
-In recent years, the majority of the students getting degrees in this area were male, and 18 were from an underrepresented racial-ethnic group.
-Also, 32.5% of computational science graduates were international students.
+This degree is more popular with male students, and about 16% of recent graduates were from an underrepresented racial-ethnic group.
+Also, 27.2% of computational science graduates were international students.

 Education Levels of Computational Science Majors

-During the 2020-2021 academic year, 77 students earned their graduate certificate in computational science.
+During the most recent year for which data is available, 92 people earned their graduate certificate in computational science.
 This makes it the 133rd most popular graduate certificate program in the country.

 The following table shows the number of diplomas awarded in computational science at each degree level.